Quickstart

 containerTag = "latest"

-With this file, all components with the containerTag secret will have the value stable, except for the caddy component which will have latest.
+With this file, all components with the containerTag attribute will have the value stable, except for the caddy component which will have latest.

 Create the host vault